wafna/s-expr/README.md

 This makes the format extremely efficient for all forms of data, esp. binary.

-For literal s-expressions, the parser recognizes bare words (e.g. C style identifiers), double quoted strings (e.g. C style strings), and run length encoded atoms.
+For literal s-expressions, the parser recognizes bare words (e.g. C style identifiers), double-quoted strings (e.g. C style strings), and run length encoded atoms.
 This implementation uses square brackets instead of parentheses for literal s-expressions to reduce strain on the shift key.

 This package includes:

 * Reader and Writer.

-Turn s-expressions into streams of bytes and back again.
+Turn s-expressions into strings or streams of bytes and back again.
 Features both event ("SAX") and document ("DOM") styles of parsing.

 * Object mapping.

 Serialize data classes and collections using s-expressions.
+Primitives and the collections, List, Set, Pair, and Map, are inherently supported.

 ```kotlin
 data class Thing(val id: Int, val name: String)